Bill Richardson, a former governor and UN ambassador who worked to free detained Americans, dies

 “He lived his entire life in the service of others — including both his time in government and his subsequent career helping to free people held hostage or wrongfully detained abroad,” said Mickey Bergman, the center’s vice president.
 “There was no person that Gov. Richardson would not speak with if it held the promise of returning a person to freedom.
 The world has lost a champion for those held unjustly abroad and I have lost a mentor and a dear friend.”

+President Joe Biden said Richardson seized every chance he had to serve in government and lauded his efforts to free Americans being held elsewhere.
+“He’d meet with anyone, fly anywhere, do whatever it took.
+The multiple Nobel Peace Prize nominations he received are a testament to his ceaseless pursuit of freedom for Americans,” the president said in a statement.
+“So is the profound gratitude that countless families feel today for the former governor who helped reunite them with their loved ones.”

-Before his election in 2002 as governor, Richardson was U.N. ambassador and energy secretary under President Bill Clinton and served 14 years as a congressman representing northern New Mexico.
+Before his election in 2002 as governor, Richardson was U.S. envoy to the United Nations and energy secretary under President Bill Clinton and served 14 years as a congressman representing northern New Mexico.

-Richardson also traveled the globe as an unofficial diplomatic troubleshooter, negotiating the release of hostages and American servicemen from North Korea, Iraq, Cuba and Sudan.
-He bargained with a who’s who of America’s adversaries, including Iraqi dictator Saddam Hussein.
-It was a role that Richardson relished, once describing himself as “the informal undersecretary for thugs.”
+But he also forged an identity as an unofficial diplomatic troubleshooter.
+He traveled the globe negotiating the release of hostages and American servicemen from North Korea, Iraq, Cuba and Sudan and bargained with a who’s who of America’s adversaries, including Iraqi dictator Saddam Hussein.
+It was a role Richardson relished, once describing himself as “the informal undersecretary for thugs.”

+“I believe that we have to engage our adversaries no matter how different our philosophies are,” Richardson once said.
+“The way you deal with issues that divide nations is through humanitarian efforts before political differences.
+I think that is fundamental.”

+He helped secure the 2021 release of American journalist Danny Fenster from a Myanmar prison and this year negotiated the freedom of Taylor Dudley, who crossed the border from Poland into Russia.
+He met with Russian government officials in the months before the release last year of Marine veteran Trevor Reed in a prisoner swap and also worked on the cases of Brittney Griner, the WNBA star freed by Moscow last year, and Michael White, a Navy veteran released by Iran in 2020.

+Roger Carstens, the U.S. government’s chief hostage negotiator, described Richardson as “a friend and partner in bringing wrongfully detained Americans and hostages home.” and said in a statement Saturday that he would “miss his wise counsel and friendship.”

-Armed with a golden resume and wealth of experience in foreign and domestic affairs, Richardson ran for the 2008 Democratic nomination for president in hopes of becoming the nation’s first Hispanic president.
-He dropped out of the race after fourth-place finishes in the Iowa caucuses and New Hampshire primary.
+Armed with a golden resume and wealth of experience in foreign and domestic affairs, Richardson sought the 2008 Democratic nomination for president in hopes of becoming the nation’s first Hispanic president.
+He dropped out of the race after lackluster finishes in the Iowa caucuses and New Hampshire primary.

-Richardson was the nation’s only Hispanic governor during his two terms.
-He described being governor as “the best job I ever had.”
+Richardson was the nation’s only Hispanic governor during his two terms, calling it “the best job I ever had.”

 “It’s the most fun.
 You can get the most done.
 You set the agenda,” Richardson said.

+In an interview with The Associated Press in August, Richardson said he was proud of the work he had done to free dozens of people over the years and of his advocacy for the Navajo Nation.

+Richardson and former Navajo Nation President Peterson Zah created a fund to offer supplies and equipment to the Navajo Nation to fight the COVID-19 pandemic, providing personal protective equipment, food, water and hundreds of pairs of shoes to Navajo students in the state.

 Richardson transformed the political landscape in New Mexico.
-He raised and spent record amounts on his campaigns.
-He brought Washington-style politics to an easygoing western state with a part-time Legislature.
+He raised and spent record amounts on his campaigns, bringing Washington-style politics to an easygoing western state with a part-time Legislature.

-Lawmakers, both Republicans and Democrats, complained that Richardson threatened retribution against those who opposed him.
-Democratic state Sen. Tim Jennings of Roswell once said Richardson was “beating people over the head” in his dealings with lobbyists on a health care issue.
+Lawmakers, both Republicans and Democrats, complained Richardson threatened retribution against opponents.
+Former Democratic state Sen. Tim Jennings of Roswell once said Richardson was “beating people over the head” in his dealings with lobbyists on a health care issue.
 Richardson dismissed criticisms of his administrative style.

 “Admittedly, I am aggressive.
 I use the bully pulpit of the governorship,” Richardson said.
 “But I don’t threaten retribution.
 They say I am a vindictive person.
 I just don’t believe that.”